Lung Cancer

 Chemotherapy, also known as “Chemo”, uses an intravenous injection to inject cytotoxic drugs through the bloodstream to kill the cancer cells by blocking their growth and division.

-Targeted therapy is designed to target certain cancer cells and has fewer side effects than general chemotherapy.
+Targeted therapy is designed to target specific characteristics of cancer cells and generally has fewer side effects than conventional chemotherapy.
 It is suitable for patients with advanced lung cancer.
-Lung cancer has the most developed target therapy among all tumors, with about ten types of genetic mutations capable of matching with their corresponding targeted drug.
-The use of targeted therapy as precision medicine demonstrates a high response rate of tumor shrinkage, as well as insignificant side effects compared with chemotherapy.
+Lung cancer targeted therapy is considered one of the most developed forms of treatment among all tumors, with about ten gene mutations that correspond to specific targeted drugs.
+Using targeted medications for precise treatment results in a high response rate for tumor reduction, with fewer side effects compared to chemotherapy.

 Recovery and Rehabilitation of Lung Cancer

-Lung cancer has a high recurrence rate, therefore patients are advised to have regular follow-up consultation during their recovery so that they can receive timely treatment in case of recurrence.
+Lung cancer has a high recurrence rate, so patients need to have regular check-ups during their recovery period so that they can receive timely treatment if a recurrence occurs.

 In addition, patients have to pay attention to their daily diet and adopt a balanced diet.
 If patients have any other chronic diseases or dietary concerns, seek medical advice from doctors.
 Adequate hydration can reduce mucus viscosity and facilitate coughing up the sputum.